 To apply an order status or perform an action in bulk, check the box to the left of each desired order, then select an action from the Choose an Action drop-down and click Confirm.

-Archiving an order will prevent its value from being including in analytical reporting.
+Cancelling and archiving an order will prevent its value from being including in analytical reporting.
 This gives you the ability to perform some test orders without affecting your reporting data.
-As volume increases, it also becomes a useful tool for keeping your order area tidy.
+As volume increases, archiving also becomes a useful tool for keeping your order area tidy.
 The status of an archived order cannot be changed, but they can be un-archived, if necessary.